-This page explores Delaware settlement amounts and jury payouts and provides a summary of Delaware personal injury law, including the types of cases that may be brought, the statute of limitations, and the damages that may be awarded.
+This page explores Delaware settlement amounts and jury payouts.
+It summarizes Delaware personal injury law, including the types of cases that may be brought, the statute of limitations, and the damages that may be awarded.
 It is written both for lawyers who should bookmark this page and victims who want to learn more about settlement value and personal injury law in Delaware.

 Delaware Injury Verdicts and Settlements

-- $190,000 Verdict (Kent County 2021): general surgeon at Bayhealth Medical Center operated on the plaintiff to remove his cancerous thyroid gland and in doing so, failed to remove part of his cancerous right lobe of his thyroid gland and his cancerous left lobe.
+- $190,000 Verdict (Kent County 2021): A general surgeon at Bayhealth Medical Center operated on the plaintiff to remove his cancerous thyroid gland and, in doing so, failed to remove part of the cancerous right lobe of his thyroid gland and his cancerous left lobe.
 The negligent surgery allowed the cancer to progress and required the plaintiff to undergo additional surgery.

-- $1,800,000 Verdict (New Castle County 2019): the plaintiff was driving on Salem Church Road in Newark, Delaware, when his vehicle was allegedly struck by a motor vehicle operated by the defendant.
-The plaintiff suffered very serious personal injuries.
+- $1,800,000 Verdict (New Castle County 2019): The plaintiff was driving on Salem Church Road in Newark, Delaware when his vehicle was allegedly struck by a motor vehicle operated by the defendant.
+The plaintiff suffered severe personal injuries.
+The plaintiff hired a Delaware car accident lawyer to get fair compensation.
 The award included punitive damages against the defendant for reckless conduct.

 - $4,500 Verdict (Kent County 2019): intersection collision on Millsboro Highway resulted in alleged soft tissue injuries to the plaintiff’s neck and back.

-- $400,000 Settlement (New Castle County 2018): defendant ER doctor and hospital negligently failed to diagnose osteomyelitis in 5-year-old female patient and instead diagnosed as simple ankle fracture.
+- $400,000 Settlement (New Castle County 2018): An ER doctor and hospital negligently failed to diagnose osteomyelitis in a 5-year-old female patient and instead diagnosed it as simple ankle fracture.
 As a result, the girl reportedly suffered leg growth plate damage which required four surgeries and resulted in a significant leg length discrepancy.

-- $180,000 (Kent County 2016): the plaintiff underwent surgery at Milford Memorial Hospital of Bayhealth Medical Center to have her gallbladder removed.
-The surgery negligently performed the procedure and accidentially cut into her bile duct resulting in pain and requiring further surgery.
+- $180,000 (Kent County 2016): The plaintiff underwent surgery at Milford Memorial Hospital of Bayhealth Medical Center to remove her gallbladder.
+The surgery negligently performed the procedure and accidentally cut into her bile duct resulting in pain and requiring further surgery.

 Delaware Personal Injury Law